 Optimistic Leadership: The Double-Edged Sword

 Today we are going to start an ongoing discussion on the management secrets of the lazy CEO.
-These are just good basic rules of thumb and ideas that you may or may not want to incorporate in your management style.
-So, the first idea here is that is that people don’t follow pessimists.
+These are just good basic rules of thumb and ideas that you may or may not want to incorporate into your management style.
+So, the first idea here is that people don’t follow pessimists.

 Optimism is defined as a tendency to expect positive outcomes.
 This means that even when bad things happen, optimistic leaders look beyond the events in front of them and focus on the actions they can take to get themselves and their business beyond the current crisis.

-So, let’s think of it as a view where a positive outcome is on point, where we understand the negatives, but not let them get in the way of us accomplishing our goals.
+So, let’s think of it as a view where a positive outcome is on point, where we understand the negatives, but refuse to let them get in the way of us accomplishing our goals.
 And I’ll give you an example.
 I had a conversation with a VP that worked with me at one point, John.
 John was always rain clouds and everything was going wrong.
-He was in New York and I’m like, John, if this is a serious problem, if you’re going to be a leader here that you’re so pessimistic, he says, I’m not pessimistic.
+He was in New York and I’m like, John if this is a serious problem and if you’re going to be a leader here that you’re so pessimistic, he says, I’m not pessimistic.
 I’m a realist.
 I said to him, that’s what all pessimists say.
 They all think they’re realistic and they’re actually pessimists.
-So, look out for those people, that claim to be realists, but they are actually pessimists in disguise.
+So, look out for those people, that claim to be realists, but are actually pessimists in disguise.

 I said, look, John, you and I both see the same situation we’re going to get to work.
 We may get the same outcome, but I’m optimistic and you’re pessimistic and I’m going to have a lot more fun along the way.
 So you might as well be an optimist.